Types of Paragraphs in Essay or Academic Writing: With Examples

 What is a Paragraph

-A paragraph is a must have part in any essay and academic writing.
-It includes several sentences that are grouped together to explain ideas or points in the writing.
+A paragraph is a must-have part of any essay and academic writing.
+It includes several sentences that are grouped to explain ideas or points in the writing.

 writing a paragraph